viperproject/viper-ide/client/src/test/data/settings/README.md

+IDE tests are run with all files found under `test/data/settings/test/*`.
-To test with a locally built viperserver jar rename `external.json` to overwrite `builtin.json` (and update the path under `serverJars`).
+To test with a locally built viperserver jar, replace contents of `builtin.json` with `external.json` (and update the path under `serverJars`).